Stay Young Longer By Taking Care Of This Tiny Part Of Your DNA

 What do telomeres do?In short: They protect your DNA.
 Maintaining your DNA health starting at a young age will help you stay young throughout your life, according to The Telomere Effect, staving off what the authors call the “diseasespan” later in life.
 Minding your telomeres not only helps you stay looking younger for longer, but it also bolsters the immune system and reduces fatigue.
 It can be the difference between having a diseasespan that starts in your 50s and lasts until you die and having one that begins in your 80s and primarily affects you when you're very old.

-Do telomeres make you look younger, too?Healthy telomeres won't reverse the aging process once it starts — for example, there are no studies that show that improving your telomere health will un-gray your hair or eliminate your wrinkles.
-But telomere-friendly habits can help stave off the beginning of these aging signs, and improving your telomere health can cause the DNA that makes your skin firm and plump to begin producing more and healthier cells, slowing aging down.
+Do telomeres make you look younger, too?Healthy telomeres won't reverse the ageing process once it starts — for example, there are no studies that show that improving your telomere health will un-grey your hair or eliminate your wrinkles.
+But telomere-friendly habits can help stave off the beginning of these ageing signs, and improving your telomere health can cause the DNA that makes your skin firm and plump to begin producing more and healthier cells, slowing ageing down.

 Advertisement